 support group: Investigation of role of culture.
 Social Work with

-Lee, Y., & Gould, P. R. (invited).
+Lee, Y., & Gould, P. R. (in press).
 A culturally sensitive support group for Asian American family caregivers.
-In G. Greif & P. Ephross (Eds.), Group Work with Populations at Risk (4th ed.) .
+In G. Greif & P. Ephross (Eds.), Group work with populations at risk (4th ed.).
 New York, NY: Oxford University Press.